3. Visualizing Facial Expressions#

 from feat.plotting import animate_face

-# Just pass in a FACS AU id, in this case we pass in 1 which is the inner brow raiser
+# Just pass in a FACS AU id, in this case we pass in 1 which is the inner brow raiser.

-animate_face(start=0, end=3, AU=1, title="Raised inner brow", save="AU1.gif")
+animate_face(start=0, end=1, AU=1, title="Raised inner brow", save="AU1.gif")

 Now we can load the GIF and see the animation:

-.
+The second style is more flexible and behaves like plot_face().
 It’s generally more useful when multiple AUs change together.
 Below we use this style to visualize 2 AUs changing with different intensities.
 We also overlay muscle activations which change dynamically in the animation:

 # We reuse the AU arrays from above to morph between a neutral and smiling face